Have some questions about the Annual Firefly Gathering? We’re happy to help!

 Packing and Preparing

 The Firefly Gathering has a strict NO DOG policy.
-This is a Deerfields policy and is non-negotiable.
 Exceptions are only made for true service dogs.
 Any service dogs on the property must be registered in advance.
-Email registration@fireflygathering.org to register your service dog.
+Email [email protected] to register your service dog.
 Dogs MUST remain leashed at all times, be very well behaved and be impeccably cleaned up after.
 Failure to do so will result in the animal needing to be removed from the premises immediately; no refunds will be given if people cannot return.

 YES!
 Bring cash with you; there are no ATMs or credit card payment options available at the gathering.
 Here are a few places that will require cash: